Clyde F.C.

-Their biggest accomplishments were winning the Scottish Cup on three occasions: 1939, 1955 and 1958; they reached the final a further three times, all during a long period based at Shawfield.
-They have not played in the top division of Scottish football since 1975.
+The club has won the Scottish Cup on three occasions: 1939, 1955, and 1958, and reached the final a further three times, all during their long period based at Shawfield in Rutherglen.
+Clyde have not competed in the top division of Scottish football since 1975.

-The club have been managed by Darren Young since October 2024.
+The club has been managed by Darren Young since October 2024.

 History

 1877–1898

-The Clyde Football Club was founded and played on the banks of the River Clyde at Barrowfield.
-Documentary evidence from the SFA and indeed match reports in the Glasgow press clearly show it all began in 1877, and the thread continues unbroken to this day.
-This is how the SFA recorded Clyde's origins:
+Clyde Football Club was founded on the banks of the River Clyde at Barrowfield.
+Records from the SFA and contemporary match reports in the Glasgow press show the club was established in 1877:

 "Clyde:- Founded 1877; Membership 50; Grounds (private), Barrowfield Park, on the banks of the Clyde; ten minutes walk from Bridgeton Cross; Club House on grounds; Colours, White & Blue.
 Hon.
 Secretary, John D. Graham, 24 Monteith Row."

-Sitting on the edge of Bridgeton, Barrowfield Park lay in a triangle of land enclosed by Carstairs Street, Colvend Street and the river Clyde.
-The area was an intense mix of chemical, engineering and textile work with a high population density to provide the labour.
-Although no stadium photographs have emerged, it appears the ground consisted of a grandstand running north–south, a pavilion and tennis courts at the southern end and a bicycle track surrounding the pitch.
+Sitting on the edge of Bridgeton, Barrowfield Park lay within a triangle of land enclosed by Carstairs Street, Colvend Street, and the River Clyde.
+The surrounding area contained chemical, engineering, and textile works with high population density.
+The ground consisted of a grandstand running north–south, a pavilion and tennis courts at the southern end, and a running and bicycle track surrounding the pitch.
+Barrowfield was initially shared with a short-lived club named Albatross.

-Today this area is dotted with industrial units, but also contains a large grassed area, so it may be possible to stand upon a corner of the original Barrowfield pitch.
-Barrowfield got initially shared with a short-lived team called Albatross.

-The club founded then has no resemblance to a modern professional football club.
-Clyde F.C. was a private members club more akin to a present-day golf or bowling club.
-Clyde's Secretary, John Graham, was also a noted rower and it seems the club had other sporting and cultural activities besides football.
+At its inception, Clyde operated as a private members' club with sporting and cultural activities that included rowing alongside football.

-The first mention of Clyde was in Monday's Evening Times of 17 September 1877:
+The first mention of Clyde appeared in the Evening Times on 17 September 1877: